Pyramid Play: Implementation

-Oregon State also successfully used the play again to help defeat the Fordham Rams 9-6 on November 18, 1933 at the Polo Grounds.
+Oregon State also successfully used the play again to help defeat the Fordham Rams 9–6 on November 18, 1933, at the Polo Grounds.

 Publicity

 Oregon Journal staff photographer Ralph Vincent managed to capture the use of the play in the 1933 Civil War with his Graflex camera.
-Instantly, Vincent, his photo, and the OAC Beavers were thrust into national attention.
+Vincent, his photo, and the Oregon State Beavers were immediately thrust into national attention.
 The photo quickly appeared in the Saturday Evening Post and other eastern newspapers.
-Discussion of the play heated up quickly with sportswriters arguing whether the play was good or not for the game of football.
-Some simply labeled the play a 'sports trick'.
+Discussion of the play heated up, with sportswriters arguing whether the play was good for the game of football.
+Some labeled the play a "sports trick".

-During World War II, it was reported that Nazi Germany distributed copies of the image around Europe as an example of the “brutality of American sports.”
+During World War II, it was reported that Nazi Germany distributed copies of the image around Europe as an example of the "brutality of American sports."

 After effects

 The NCAA decided to ban the use of the play upon the conclusion of the 1933 season.
 That ruling is still in effect.